 “No, mine are lesser spirits.
 They’re not like the Warrior who guides you.”

-In the morning, Gaelib sent out four Black Robes, each with two soldiers.
+The following morning, Gaelib sent out two black robes, each with two soldiers.

 The rain poured down hard and cold.